pinting/Backslash/README.md

 # Backslash

-This is the source code of an Arduino PC controller I built earlier.
+This is the source code of an Arduino PC controller I built for my own workstation.
 It can...

-* turn on or off your computer,
+* Turn ON or OFF your computer
-* check if it is on or off,
+* Check if it is ON or OFF
-* read beeper codes.
+* Read beeper codes
+* Send keyboard codes
+* Refresh the IP of a DynDNS service

 ## Breadboard